Harold T. Martin: Trial and sentencing

 Martin was charged by the United States Department of Justice with "willful retention of national defense information".
 Martin entered a plea of not guilty.
 In an October 2016 hearing at the United States District Court for the District of Maryland, Magistrate Judge A. David Copperthite sided with the prosecution in agreeing that Martin was a flight risk and would not be released pending trial.

 The FBI's failure to provide Martin with a Miranda warning prior to questioning by the SWAT team led to U.S. District Court Judge Richard Bennett rendering many of Martin's statements as inadmissible.
 Martin's defense attorneys argued that he suffered from mental health issues, of which his hoarding was a symptom.

 Martin agreed to plead guilty in December 2017.
 This was scheduled to occur on January 22, 2018.
 Martin instead pled not guilty.
 According to the court's memorandum opinion dated December 3, 2018, Martin's trial date was scheduled for June 17, 2019.
 On March 17, 2019, Martin agreed to plead guilty to Willful Retention of National Defense Information (18 U.S. Code § 793).
 The agreement ultimately called for nine years in prison, three years supervised release and a fine of up to $250,000, which represent the maximum punishment recommended for that crime under federal sentencing guidelines.

 On July 19, 2019, Martin was sentenced to nine years in prison.
 At sentencing, Martin apologized before Judge Bennett, and said he recognized that taking the data was wrong.
 Bennett remarked that the case "has given me great pause," but agreed to impose the nine-year term negotiated between the parties, with three years subtracted for time already served.

 Imprisonment

-As of May 2021, Martin is housed at Federal Medical Center, Devens, a facility for federal inmates with ongoing long term physical or mental health treatment needs, located in Devens, Massachusetts.
+Martin was housed at Federal Medical Center, Devens, a facility for federal inmates with ongoing long term physical or mental health treatment needs, located in Devens, Massachusetts.
+According to the Bureau of Prisons website, Martin was released May 24, 2024.

-Personal life

-Martin has been married three times, divorced twice.